 — digressed —

 I meant to write only @ coffee golf, but this is too funny to pass up.
-So back to the subject: Except for the final day, we don’t try to watch golf to the end by staying up late or fast-forwarding the DVR.
+So back to the subject: Except for the final day, we try to not watch golf to the end by staying up late or fast-forwarding the DVR.
 We save it for the morning and savor it with coffee.

 it’s all about perspective